greentfrapp/pysc2-RLagents/README.md

 Contains scripts for training and running RL agents in SC2LE.

+### `PySC2_A3C_FullyConv.py`

+This script implements the A3C algorithm with the FullyConv architecture described in DeepMind's paper, for SC2LE.
+The code is based on Arthur Juliani's A3C implementation for the VizDoom environment (see above).

+To run the script, use the following command:

+`python PySC2_A3C_FullyConv.py --map_name MoveToBeacon`

+If `--map_name` is not supplied, the script runs DefeatRoaches by default.

 ### `PySC2_A3C_AtariNet.py`

 This script implements the A3C algorithm with the Atari-net architecture described in DeepMind's paper, for SC2LE.
 The code is based on Arthur Juliani's A3C implementation for the VizDoom environment (see above).